Regaining Your Strength After Chemo: Your Complete Guide

 Find Your Spiritual Path

-In the aftermath of my battle with cancer, finding my spiritual path was essential in my journey toward wholeness.
+In the aftermath of my chapter with cancer, finding my spiritual path was essential in my journey toward wholeness.
 It gave me a sense of purpose and hope that gave me the strength to move forward.

 Your spiritual path could be anything that brings you inner peace and a deeper understanding of life.
 It could be connected to a religious faith, or it could be found in nature, meditation, or the arts.